fktn-k/fkYAML/docs/mkdocs/docs/api/macros.md

 | FK_YAML_HAS_CXX_20 | supports C++20 features.                  |
 | FK_YAML_HAS_CXX_23 | supports C++23 features.                  |

 ???
-Example annotate "Example: force the fkYAML library to use a specific C++ standard"
+Example "force enabling features in specific C++ standard"

     ```cpp
     // force fkYAML to use the C++14 standard.